Wedding photography in Kent

 Do you need us to supply a dinner for you?

 Yes please!
 As I am with you all day and working my socks off, I would really appreciate a hot dinner, or the same as your guests, served at the same time as the wedding breakfast takes place.
-You can sit me amongst your guests or you can let the venue decide.
+Thank you!!

 Are the Free Wedding Photo Trial photos really free?